Concerned about how much study abroad might cost? Check out our cost breakdown and helpful tips to make your dream trip happen.

 Your research should include finding out all key dates.
 Remember that applying for degree programs can require providing full applications 9 months before you plan to study.
 If you plan to do a university program, you may have two sets of deadlines.
 One from your university’s international education office and another from the study abroad provider.

 Speak to your university about all of the options you have available.
 There are two key things to find out when discussing paying for your program with your international education office.
 Firstly find out whether any financial aid can be used.
+You may be able to use regular student loans.
 Secondly, are there scholarships at your university?
 Consider the following options:

 Check these out to see which may apply to you: